Armando-Rios/Armando-Rios/README.md

 - JavaScript
 - React

-| ## Experience
+## Experience
 I have experience working on both team and individual projects.
 I have worked on website projects for small businesses and non-profit organizations.
-I have also collaborated on larger projects for technology companies. |  ## How to Contact Me
+I have also collaborated on larger projects for technology companies.
-If you'd like to talk to me about my work or anything else, you can contact me by email at rios25866@gmail.com or on Twitter at @armandorios.
-I'd love to hear from you!  |

 ## How to Contact Me
 If you'd like to talk to me about my work or anything else, you can contact me by email at rios25866@gmail.com or on Twitter at @armandorios.
 I'd love to hear from you!